Best: Second Session

-Best: Second Session (stylized as BEST ~second session~) is the second greatest hits album released by Japanese pop-R&B singer Koda Kumi.
+Best: Second Session (stylized as Best ~second session~) is the second greatest hits album released by Japanese pop-R&B singer Koda Kumi.
 It was released in March 2006 and contained all of her singles used in her 12 Singles Collection.
 It charted at number 1 on the Oricon charts, making it her second album to reach the spot, and stayed on the charts for 78 weeks.

-The album was released on CD, CD+DVD and a limited edition CD+2DVD, which carried part of her Live Tour 2005 ~First Things~.
+The album was released on CD, CD+DVD and a limited edition CD+2DVD, which carried part of her Live Tour 2005: First Things.

-Information
+Background and release

-Best ~second session~ is the second compilation album by Japanese artist Koda Kumi.
+Best: Second Session is the second compilation album by Japanese artist Koda Kumi.
 It became her second album to chart at number one on Oricon and became her second longest-charting album.
 It contained every song from her 12 Singles Collection, causing there to be little room for new material.
 The two new songs on the album were "Love goes like..." and the bonus track "A Whole New World" featuring famed singer Peabo Bryson.
 This was a cover of the song from the Disney film Aladdin.